paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-035-endangered-species.md

 (4) Except as provided in paragraphs (5) and (6) of this subsection, the provisions of [section 553 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section553&num=0&edition=prelim) (relating to rulemaking procedures), shall apply to any regulation promulgated to carry out the purposes of this chapter.

-(5) With respect to any regulation proposed by the Secretary to implement a determination, designation, or revision referred to in subsection (a)(1) or (3) of this section, the Secretary shall—
+(5) With respect to any regulation proposed by the Secretary to implement a determination, designation, or revision referred to in subsection (a)(1) or (3), the Secretary shall—

   (A) not less than 90 days before the effective date of the regulation—